 Attendees also commented that single-family residential neighborhoods in this area, especially those to the east of the Audubon Apartments, should be preserved and provide an adequate buffer or transition zone to any nearby redevelopment.
 It was noted that there is a considerable grade change between the existing single-family neighborhood to the east and the Audubon Apartments.
-This could potentially allow for more than 2-story buildings on the Audubon Apartments site, without negatively impacting the existing neighborhood.
+This could potentially allow for more height in specific locations on the Audubon Apartments site, without negatively impacting the existing neighborhood.